jamesaxl/FreeSnake/README.md

 # FreeSnake
 FreeSnak is a package that contains:
    - Fcp (is a suite of command-line freenet applications, as well as a powerful Python library, for Freenet).
-   - FsiteMsg (Freenet site manager GUI)
+   - Fsite (Freenet site manager GUI)
    - Fchat (Freenet chat GUI).
    - Fradio (Freenet Radio GUI).
    - Ftube (freenet tube GUI.
 It will be used only in Darknet mode).
       - Darknet Mode is: When you have a number of connections with friends.
-   - Arnebab Tools (command line scripts for speaking with Freenet Node)
-        - copyweb
-        - fcpgenkey
-        - fcpput
-        - fcpget
-        - fcpinvertkey
-        - freesitemgr

 ### Installation
 Fcp requires python version 3 to run.